 - Funds can be applied to the costs of field and project work, or to cover an individual’s time; the fellowship is intended to support well-respected individuals undertaking excellent work, without attaching many strings or creating bureaucratic demands on their time;

-- 27 September 2013: Deadline for applications and nominations for all open program components
+- 30 September 2015: Deadline for applications and nominations for all open program components

-- December 2013: Awards announced
+- December 2015: Awards announced

-- 1-7 June 2014: 14th ISE Congress in Bhutan
+- 1-7 June 2016: 15th ISE Congress in Uganda

-- July 2014: Reflections from participation in the ISE Congress due from awardees
+- July 2016: Reflections from participation in the ISE Congress due from awardees

-- January 2015: Narrative and Financial Interim Reports due from Field Fellows, Small Grant recipients and PhD Fellows.
+- January 2017: Narrative and Financial Interim Reports due from Field Fellows, Small Grant recipients and PhD Fellows.
 Narrative and Financial Final Reports due from Masters Fellows

-- January 2016: Narrative and Financial Final Reports due from Field Fellows, Small Grant recipients and PhD Fellows.
+- January 2018: Narrative and Financial Final Reports due from Field Fellows, Small Grant recipients and PhD Fellows.

 For more information contact the ISE Managing Director.